candidtim/cookiecutter-flask-ansible/README.md

 And open deployed application at [http://127.0.0.1:8080/](http://127.0.0.1:8080/)

-When ready, deploy to the server with:
+When ready, configure inventory file and deploy to the server with:

     ansible-playbook playbook.yml -i inventory.ini

 ## Provided configuration